River flooding in Calgary

 How we’re responding

-- We’re continuing to monitor river conditions.
+- We’re continuing to monitor rainfall and river conditions 24/7.

 What you can do